OngoGablogian/Puyo_Puyo_Tetris_Translation/README.md

 *by.
 Ongo Gablogian*

-__A somewhat basic English translation for Puyo Puyo Tetris for the Nintendo 3DS.__
+__A somewhat basic English translation of Puyo Puyo Tetris for the Nintendo 3DS.__

 [More info here.](https://gbatemp.net/threads/wip-puyo-puyo-tetris-english-translation-looking-for-help.434967/)